slightknack/slightknack.dev/content/blog/difflogic.md

 </div>

 **Disclaimer,** because I'm certain someone won't read the above.
 You can definitely simulate *Conway's Game of Life* with JAX a lot faster by not using a DLGN, if that's your goal.
 (Indeed, I have a faster pure-JAX kernel to prepare the boards used for training!)
 Here, I want to compare floating-point GPU inference to bit-parallel CPU inference.
-And for fun, If you just want to simulate Conway's Game of Life, you can totally shred with a faster algorithm like *hashlife*, which I've [half-implemented before][hashlife].
+And for fun, if you just want to simulate Conway's Game of Life, you can totally shred with a faster algorithm like *Hashlife*, which I've [half-implemented before][hashlife].
 These benchmarks, while semi-rigorous, are just for fun!

 [hashlife]: https://github.com/slightknack/hashlife